mfullford/tunr_relationships/README.md

 First, we must update what we're getting back from the Database to include songs with our artist.

-Let's add the following line to the top of our `artists` controller:
+Let's add the following line to the top of our `artists` (server-side) controller:

 `var Song = db.models.Song;`